mozilla-services/heka/docs/source/configuration.rst

 In the event the program returns a bad exit code, ProcessInput will stop citing the exit error.

-For programs meant to run continuously `fail_on_timeout` should be set to true.
+For programs meant to run continuously `fail_on_timeout` should be set to false.

 Parameters: